Graviton-Code-Editor/website/docs/dev/fundamentals/plugins.md

 ---
-title: How plugins work?
+title: 📦 How do Plugins work?
 slug: dev/fundamentals/plugins
-description: How plugins work?
+description: How do plugins work?

 ---